fidalgok/YelpCamp/readme.md

 #Creating new campgrounds
 *set up new campground post route
 *add in body-parser
-*setup route to show form
+*setup route to show form and added some text
+*and some more
 *add basic unstyled form

 #style the campgrounds page